xinweiiiii/terraform-dynamodb-export-to-s3/README.md

 2. Fill in the variables value in `dev.tfvars`
 3. Run `terraform apply -var-file=dev.tfvars`

+## Sample exported file structure in S3

 ## Conclusion
-You can read up more on the implementation over here -
+You can read up more on the implementation over here - https://medium.com/@xinweiiiii/export-aws-dynamodb-data-to-s3-on-a-recurring-basis-using-lambda-198d290c8e64